digitalservicebund/ris-adm-literature/doc/adr/0012-environments.md

         * Data in UAT is expected to persist and only be created, updated or deleted by the users (or migration, cf. below).

     * Repeated migration
-        * Migrations may add, remove or change the documents in UAT at any time.
+        * Migrations may add, remove or change imported documents in UAT at any time.

 * Production:
     * Primary goal